 If you are like us, there are places in your area that you have always said, “I’d like to do that,” but never get around to it.
 Go to a new restaurant, experience a night picnic in nature or on the beach, or go horseback riding.
 Heck, you can even take a helicopter tour if they offer it in your area!
 It might give you a whole new appreciation for the place you live.

-We don’t get to surf with our friends who work on the weekends, so we took this time to enjoy somewhat uncrowded surf sessions midweek with those people and spent time hanging out in the evenings.
+We don’t get to surf with our friends who work on the weekends, so we like to take this time to enjoy somewhat uncrowded surf sessions midweek with friends and spend time hanging out with them in the evenings.

-Take Time Away From The Computer (This one is hard for us.)
+Take Time Away From The Computer (This can be a tough one.)

 I think it’s fair to say that most of us spend way too much time in front of a glowing screen.
 Don’t worry, your computer will still be there when you get back from your staycation!